 30. Hire a wedding planner.

-It seems counter-intuitive to save money by hiring another person to help.
-However, wedding planners know how to make the most of your budget and creative ways to save money.
+You may think it is counter-intuitive to save money by hiring another person to help.
+However, you can sometimes save money on your wedding by hiring a professional wedding coordinator who knows how to make the most of your budget and can find creative ways to cut costs.

 31. Skip fancy cake fillings.

 People will be filling up on dinner, anyway!
 You can offer small snacks at the bar, though.
 However, you will not want to skip appetizers if you plan to have a large break between the ceremony and dinner, where guests will be waiting on you (to take photos, change into a reception dress, bustle your gown, touch up your makeup, etc.) People get hungry, then hangry. ;)